FRC-Team3484/open-scouting/docs/Production_Installation.md

 Additionally, you should configure the environment variables for setting up emails

 > [!NOTE]
-> If you're having issues with pip being able to resolve the DNS name, you may need to restart your docker daemon using `sudo systemctl restart docker`
+> If you're having issues with pip being unable to resolve the DNS name, you may need to restart your docker daemon using `sudo systemctl restart docker`

 Finally, building and running the server is as simple as running the following
 ```bash